Elephant-C/Elephant-C/README.md

   <br>
   💼 I'm working as a senior algorithm engineer at Didi Global
   <br>
-  🎓 I graduted from Tongji University with PhD in engineering in May, 2024 and visited Cambridge University from Oct,2022 to Dec,2023
+  🎓 I graduted from Tongji University in May,2024 with a PhD degree in engineering and visited Cambridge University from Oct,2022 to Dec,2023
   <br>
-  👀 I’m currently interested in theories and techniques in terms of causal inference, multi-task learning as well as LLM
+  👀 I’m currently interested in theories and techniques in terms of causal inference (e.g. uplift modeling), multi-task learning (e.g. MMoE) as well as LLM
   <br>
   📫 You can reach me via email (caoyujie@tongji.edu.cn)
   <br>